 a directory called assign3

 for this part.
 The program will

-take only one parameter, the name of sequence file
+take only one parameter, the input sequence filename

 contains a sequence of logical memory accesses.
 Here, each logical

-addresses is saved as 8 bytes (unisgned long
+address is stored as 8 bytes (unsigned long

 ).
 Your program